Total knee with a robot: Why this will be normal in the future

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-1. Basics of the knee-TEP
+1. Basics of total knee replacement

-1.1 When is a knee-TEP necessary?
+1.1 When is a total knee replacement necessary?

 • Advanced knee osteoarthritis with severe pain

-1.2 Process of a knee prosthesis operation
+1.2 Procedure of a knee replacement operation

-• Preparation: Imaging methods for precise planning
+• Preparation: Imaging procedures for precise planning

-• Distance of the damaged joint cartilage
+• Removal of damaged articular cartilage

-• Adaptation of the bone structure
+• Adaptation of bone structure

-• Fixing and control of stability
+• Fixation and control of stability

-2.1 What is a robot-assisted knee-tep?
+2.1 What is a robot-assisted knee replacement?

 2.2 Which robots are used today?

-• Rosa Knee System: Developed by Zimmer Biomet, this system combines artificial intelligence with surgical precision.
+• ROSA Knee System: Developed by Zimmer Biomet, this system combines artificial intelligence with surgical precision.

 3. Why will robotics be standard in the future?

-3.1 Progress in medical technology
+3.1 Advances in medical technology

 • Optimized planning methods ensure individual patient adjustments.

-3.2 Potential long -term advantages for patients
+3.2 Potential long-term benefits for patients

-3.3 Cost efficiency in the long run
+3.3 Cost efficiency in the long term

-4. Challenges and limits of the knee robots
+4. Challenges and limitations of knee robots

 4.1 High acquisition costs for hospitals